-Is there a particular facial expression or posture you associate with feeling ashamed?
-What actions or behaviors do you engage in when you feel shame (e.g., withdrawing, avoiding eye contact)?
+Is there a particular facial expression or posture you associate with feeling ashamed ?
+What actions or behaviors do you engage in when you feel shame (e.g., withdrawing, avolding avo contact)? what actions of behaviors to you engage in when you reer shame (e.g., withdrawing, avoiding eye contact):